cuplv/Discriminer/README.md

 # Discriminer: A tool of discriminating program traces (runs) based on observations
-### Goal: Program Confidentiality Analysis in presence of Side-Channel in time, memory, and so on
+### Goal: Program Confidentiality Analysis in presence of Side-Channel